Reemns97/level3-project/documentation/DIARY.md

 ## Day5:
 I tried doing dockerfiles for the other services, i manged to do the payment, catalogue, orders and carts.
 For the carts it kept failing and i asked for help from one of my colleagues and turns out i need to update the source code and change the version of the maven-jdk.
 ## Day6:
-I continued working on the other microservices and made sure that everything is working correctly.
+I finished working on the dockerfiles for the other microservices and made sure that everything is working correctly.
 For now it seems that everything is working great.
 ## Day7:
 I started with creating tekton tasks and pipelines for each microservices.
 I started with shipping and payment but i am facing the same issue in both.
 The build and push step dosnt work because of path problems.
-Today planing on solving the problem.
+## Day8:
+I fixed the problem with the path and used input resources to solve it.
+For now i have created task, taskrun and pipline resource files for the shipping, payment and fornt-end.
+## Day9:
+i finished creating the rest of the tekton files today.
+## Day10:
+going back a step because i realized that i should've created deployment files first so i can deploy them. i have created deployment and service files for each microservice with its database.
+HOWEVER, queue-master, catalogue, catalogue-db and user are not working :) dont know why yet.
+## Day11:
+turns out that the problems of yeterday were because of the dockerfiles. so today i fixed the dockerfiles and finally i saw the app working on my browser by applying the kubectl command manually "just for testin".
+## Day12:
+Today i tried deploying the microservices using tekton and after my research i decided that i'm changing the way i doint tekton.
+Instead of using task, taskrun and resource, i'll be using 3 tasks (1 that clones the rep, one that builds and push, and one that deploy the app), 1 pipline and 1 piplinerun.
+## Day13:
+I have created the service account, secret, role and rolebinding for each microservice. in additon i started working on the tekton files and so far i've finished the shipping, payment and front-end sucessfuly.
+## Day14:

+## Day15:

+## Day16: